steffan711/sketching/README.md

 and have experimental code support for (rapid) one-by-one, all-in-one, and SMT-based synthesis.

 As input, we take projects.
 Below, we first explain what a project is, and then discuss the different analysis types and how to invoke the different methods for these problems.
-For details about the methods, we refer to publications.
+For details about the methods, we refer to the publications mentioned above.

 ### Input: Project folders